 Not all home equity solutions are created equal

-**Five-day funding timeline assumes closing the loan with our remote online notary.
-Funding timelines may be longer for loans secured by properties located in counties that do not permit recording of e-signatures or that otherwise require an in-person closing, or if the 5-day period includes a weekend or holiday.
+²Approval may be granted in five minutes but is ultimately subject to verification of income and employment, as well as verification that your property is in at least average condition with a property condition report.
+Five business day funding timeline assumes closing the loan with our remote online notary.
+Funding timelines may be longer for loans secured by properties located in counties that do not permit recording of e-signatures or that otherwise require an in-person closing.